-(29) The phrase "Out of shadows and phantasms into truth" adorns the shared grave of this man and his lifelong friend, Ambrose St. John.
+This man supposedly authored the Radiating Christ prayer.
+The phrase "Out of shadows and phantasms into truth" adorns the shared grave of this man and his lifelong friend, Ambrose St. John, in the West Midlands.
 This author of The Idea of a University (+) is the namesake of many Catholic centers on global secular college campuses.
 Converting to Catholicism in 1845 and canonized by Pope Francis in 2019, () for the points, who was this Cardinal Deacon of San Giorgio in Velabro, a convert from Anglicanism?

-ANSWER: Saint John Henry Newman (accept Cardinal Newman; do not accept "John Neumann [[NOY-mahn]]")
+ANSWER: Saint John Henry Newman (accept Cardinal Newman; do not accept "John Neumann [[NOYmahn]]")

-(30) The painting The Mass at Bolsena was commissioned by this man, who officially ratified the Treaty of Tordesillas.
-This man also commissioned a statue mysteriously bearing horns thanks to a mistranslation (+) of the word "cornuta."
+(35) This man's illegitimate daughter, Felice, appears in one work depicting this man kneeling before a eucharistic miracle.
+The Mass at Bolsena was commissioned by this man, who officially ratified the Treaty of Tordesillas. (+) This man also commissioned a statue mysteriously bearing horns thanks to a mistranslation of the word "cornuta."
 Raphael's scenes in the Apostolic Palace were commissioned by (), for the points, what "Warrior Pope" who asked Michelangelo to paint the ceiling of the Sistine Chapel?